IT’S CALLED SHOW BUSINESS…

 Although he was a hard taskmaster, Mike secretly he wanted other comics to succeed.
 He wanted them to be better.
 He figured it was part of his job to ensure that they were.

-He was dismissive of those he did not respect, but he could also be generous and supportive when inspired.
+He was dismissive of those he did not respect, he could even be a bit of a bully in his early years.
+But when inspired he could also be generous and supportive.
 If he thought you had a funny bit, he would come over and tell you so.
 If he thought it needed work, he would tell you that too, and even offer suggestions as to how to improve it.

 One of my favourite oft quoted tales of that time, takes place after a gig Mike attended.
 During the show he had heard another comic doing a ‘bit’ onstage that he felt had a lot of promise comedically.